Sebosek/TechThoughts/08-2024 OpenTelemetry in .NET/opentelemetry.md

     });
 ```

-That's the bare minimum required to have OpenTelemetry in .NET application.
+That's the bare minimum required to have OpenTelemetry in a .NET application.

 #### ActivitySource
-The `ActivitySource` comes from the `System.Diagnostics.Activity` which from .NET 5 part of the framework.
+The `ActivitySource` comes from the `System.Diagnostics.Activity` from the .NET 5 framework.
 The concept of the `ActivitySource` is equal to the `Trace` in OpenTelemetry.
-It's basically a component responsible for creating `Activity` which is an equavalent to the `Span`.
+It's basically a component responsible for creating `Activity` that is equivalent to the OpenTelemetry `Span`.
 The `Activity` tracks the application behaviour.

-It's recommanded to have a single `ActivitySource` per library or create another one, if you expect that you or somebody else may want turn on or off telemetry sources independently.
-The `source` of activity must be unique and the `version` is optional parameter, but recommanded to use.
+It's recommended to have a single `ActivitySource` per library or create another one if you expect that you or somebody else may want to turn on or off telemetry sources independently.
+The `source` of the activity must be unique and the `version` is an optional parameter, but recommended to use.

 ```csharp
 public static class AppActivitySource